 The Thuraya IP Voyager can be accessed through a standard web browser interface.
-To accomplish this, the connected computer must have one of the following supported browsers installed along with Java enabled (Java Runtime Environment 1.3.1 or later).
+To accomplish this, the connected computer must have one of the following supported browsers installed.

 - Internet Explorer 6.0 or later

 - Firefox 2.0

 - AOL Explorer

 - Macintosh Safari